 - Germans in general put great emphasis on formal communication.
 Although in e-mails, people sometimes tend to get a bit more “casual” in their writing, too casual can be perceived as “sloppy” or even “rude”.
 My advice is that you make sure to always properly greet the person you are addressing, and to take great care of the language you are using, especially with a new client or prospect who does not already know you very well.
 Avoid abbreviations (like “4” for “for”).
 Take the time to sit down on your computer, re-read your message once or twice before you send it instead of hastily typing and sending a message from your mobile phone.

-- I personally do not use WhatsApp.
-But I am still sure that texting somebody who has not replied to your (various) e-mails, is not a good idea.
+- I am not quite sure whether WhatsApp should be used in such cases or not.
+Texting somebody who has not replied to your (various) e-mails, and who you have not yet established a good relationship with, is maybe not such a good idea.
 Even more so, since you might catch the person at an inappropriate time (when they are not in the office for example), so they might not recall the background of your request, and perceive your message as spam.

-- Another thing I have seen is sending follow-up e-mails in German, or at least what Google Translate offers as a German translation of your former communication.
+- Another thing I have seen is sending follow-up e-mails in German, or at least what Google Translate or DeepL offer as a German translation of your former communication.
 Please promise me: Do not do that ever!
-It might read like “Where to cuckoo is my mission…?!”.
+It might read like “Where to cuckoo is my mission…?!” (“Wo zum Kuckuck ist mein Auftrag?!”).

 - Overall: Don’t get too pushy.
 If you do not hear back, there will be a reason.
 If you press too hard, chances are high that people put you on black lists, and avoid you in the future, although you might be the perfect match!